On-the-job training

 2. Faster adaptation to a new job

-It is essential in industries with high turnover rates, e.g., retail, restaurant business, customer service, manufacturing, etc.
+This training method is crucial in sectors with high turnover rates, such as retail, the restaurant industry, customer service, and manufacturing.

 3. In most cases, it is easy to set up